lzzcd001/MeshDiffusion/README.md

 ```
 cd nvdiffrec
-python fit_dmtets.py --config $DMTET_CONFIG --out-dir $DMTET_DATA_PATH --index 0 --split-size 100000
+python fit_dmtets.py --config $DMTET_CONFIG --meta-path $META_PATH --out-dir $DMTET_DATA_PATH --index 0 --split-size 100000
 ```

 where `split_size` is set to any large number greater than the dataset size.
 In case of batch fitting with multiple jobs, change `split_size` to a suitable number and assign a different `index` for different jobs.
-Tune the resolutions in the 1st and 2nd pass fitting in the config file if necessary.
+Tune the resolutions in the 1st and 2nd pass fitting in the config file if necessary. `$META_PATH` is the json file created to store the list of meshes paths.

 Create a meta file of all dmtet grid file locations for diffusion model training: